A Day in the Life of an NEMT Driver

 Customer Service

 Drivers might not be standing behind a counter selling a product, but they definitely need excellent customer service skills to succeed.
 Drivers should be friendly, personable, relatable, and strive to provide the best service possible every single day.
-If this isn’t your area of expertise, becoming a NEMT driver probably isn’t the right career path for you.
+If this isn’t your area of expertise, becoming an NEMT driver probably isn’t the right career path for you.

 Schedule the Best Routes for Your Drivers With RouteGenie